The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Analysis of the vertical distribution

 \subsection{Analysis of the residuals}

-It is natural to wonder whether the classical $m=1$ description adopted in the previous Section is enough to explain the three-dimensional distribution observed in our datasets.
+It is natural to wonder whether the classical $m=1$ description adopted in the previous Section is sufficient to explain the three-dimensional distribution observed in our datasets.
 Several works in the literature have already pointed out that a simple $m=1$ model is not enough to explain the warp in our Galaxy, suggesting that it is lopsided \citep{Romero:2019}, or even fitting a Fourier decomposition with $m=0,1,2$ terms \citep{Levine:2006, CabreraGadea:2024}.
 The approach presented here is complementary to previous works: we fit a simple $m=1$ term, and then investigate the residuals, with the aim of determining which additional ingredient is needed to explain the observed vertical structure of the young Galactic disc.

-Figure \ref{fig:data_model_residuals_young_giants} shows the comparison between the median Z in the Galactic plane observed in the young giant dataset (left panel), the prediction from the global parametric best-fit model described in Section \ref{sec:analysis} (middle panel), and the residuals (right panel).
+Figure \ref{fig:data_model_residuals_young_giants} shows the comparison between the median Z in the Galactic plane observed in the young giant dataset (upper left panel), the prediction from the tilted ring model (left panel, middle row), straight line-of-nodes (LON) model (middle panel, middle row) and the twisted LON model (right panel, middle row) described in Section \ref{sec:analysis} (middle panel), and the corresponding residuals (lower panels).
 As we can see, the residuals of the fit show a clear coherent pattern rather than random noise.
-Specifically, we can identify a specific region where the distribution of stars is systematically shifted toward positive Z compared to the global best-fit model (i.e. red region labelled as Feature 1), extending from approximately $(X,Y) \simeq$ ($-4$ kpc, 4 kpc) to $(X,Y) \simeq$ ($-2$ kpc, $-4$ kpc).
+The pattern is similar for all three m=1 models considered here.
+Specifically, we can identify a specific region of the outer Galactic disc where the distribution of stars is systematically shifted toward positive Z compared to the global best-fit model (i.e. red region labelled as Feature 1), extending from approximately $(X,Y) \simeq$ ($-4$ kpc, 4 kpc) to $(X,Y) \simeq$ ($-2$ kpc, $-4$ kpc).
 The morphology of the observed feature is consistent with a nearly radial ripple or corrugation, which cannot be explained by a simple $m=1$ warp.
 The observed corrugation reaches about 150-200 pc in vertical height, and extends over the entire volume covered by the young giant sample for about 10 kpc (corresponding to about 50 degrees in Galactic azimuth).
+On the other hand, no major vertical displacement is detected inside Galactocentric radii of 8-9 kpc \citep[see also][]{Xu:2015,Hunt:2022}, though it is possible that another ripple with very small vertical amplitude is present close to the Solar circle (we defer the study of its possible existence to future studies).